ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ### HTTPS Clients as Auditors

-Some HTTPS Clients may choose to act as CT auditors themselves.
+Some HTTPS clients may choose to act as CT auditors themselves.
 A Client taking on this role needs to consider the following:

-- an Auditing HTTPS Client potentially exposes its history to the logs that they query.
+- an Auditing HTTPS client potentially exposes its history to the logs that they query.
 Querying the log through a cache or a proxy with many other users may avoid this exposure, but may expose information to the cache or proxy, in the same way that a non-Auditing HTTPS